Battlestar Galactica (miniseries): Filming

 The special effects of the miniseries were created by Zoic Studios, who previously worked on the Firefly television series.
 In the opening minutes of Part 1, as the character of Laura Roslin sits in her doctor's office, a Firefly class ship is seen flying above the city.
 However, the ship does not appear in the Season 2 episode "Epiphanies" in which Roslin reflects on her wait in the doctor's office.

 The regular series also contains effects by Atmosphere Studios, Enigma Animation Productions and the production's own effects team.
 Executive producer Ronald D. Moore said the outer space battles were created and rendered to look like a Discovery Channel crew was actually shooting footage.
 Filming took place in Vancouver, British Columbia.

 Music

 The soundtrack for the miniseries was largely scored by Richard Gibbs.

 Reception

 Critical response

-On Rotten Tomatoes the mini series has an approval rating of 83% based on reviews from 12 critics.
+On Rotten Tomatoes the miniseries has an approval rating of 83% based on reviews from 12 critics.

 Brian Lowry of Variety wrote: Battlestar Galactica takes a while to find its directional heading and build up steam, but once it does, this proves to be a surprisingly engrossing odyssey."
 Ned Martel of The New York Times wrote: "The project might all be an exploitative departure from the Battlestar Galactica brand name, but it's hard not to like where the spacemen (and spacewomen) are going."
 Sonia Saraiya of The A.V.
-Club reviewing the mini series in 2014 gave it a grade of A−.
+Club reviewing the miniseries in 2014 gave it a grade of A−.